mtth/git-draft/README.md

 * Add configuration option to auto sync and `--no-sync` flag.
 Similar to reset.
 * Add "amend" commit when finalizing.
 This could be useful training data, showing what the bot did not get right.
-* Convenience functionality for simple cases: checkout option which applies the changes, and finalizes the draft if specified multiple times.
-For example `git draft -cc add-test symbol=foo`
+* Convenience `--accept` functionality for simple cases: checkout option which applies the changes, and finalizes the draft if specified multiple times.
+For example `git draft -aa add-test symbol=foo`